Frequently Un-asked Questions

 3. Does Don Medical Clinic do aged care or palliative care, or 'normal general practice' ?

-We do lots of 'normal general practice' !
+We are a full service General Practice and do lots of 'normal general practice' !
 We have a well establish team based chronic disease program.
 This has been influenced by our Health Care Home experience.
 Don Medical Clinic has several patients in local nursing homes, home visits are also done on a weekly basis for those patients who struggle to get into see the doctor.
 Don Medical Clinic does palliative care at multiple levels of need and facilitating dying at home if that is the patients desire.
 We ensure Advanced Care Directives are in place where necessary.

 4. How does Don Medical Clinic know it is delivering quality care ?